Liz Ricketts

 Edwin Dzobo

-He/Him | Communications Manager
+He/Him | Translation Manager

 Edwin’s skillset spans a range of creative disciplines, melding together design, music and art, contributing to and creating otherworldly work that pushes against the African grain.
 Having graduated with a degree in graphic design, Edwin has worked across a range of multidisciplinary projects, each time with the purpose of stretching the boundaries of and communicating what’s possible.